dataaxiom/ghcr-cleanup-action/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-If the tag links to an image with multiple tags the action will unlink the tag
+If a tag to be deleted links to an image with multiple tags the action will
-before is deleted, effectively untagging the image but the underlying image will
+unlink the tag before is deleted, effectively untagging the image.
+But the
-not be deleted (unless all of its other tags have been deleted also).
+underlying image will not be deleted (unless all of its additional tags have
+been deleted also).

 The option can make use of a simple wildcard syntax to match multiple images.
 See the [wildcard-match](https://github.com/axtgr/wildcard-match#readme) project
 for its syntax.
 It supports the ?, \* and \*\* wildcard characters.

+To use a regular expression instead of a comma-seperated list set the
+`use-regex` option to true.

 ### `delete-untagged`